Data-Driven Fasting is a first-of-its-kind, personalised approach to guide your daily eating routine using your internal

 - Ketones are generally present in our blood only when glucose and protein are low, so they are used as an alternative to glucose.

 - ‘Excess protein’ is next in the oxidative priority line-up and is burned after alcohol and ketones.
-But keep in mind that most of the protein we eat is used to maintain and repair numerous critical body functions, including muscle protein synthesis.
+But remember that most of the protein we eat is used to maintain and repair numerous critical body functions, including muscle protein synthesis.
 As a result, we don’t typically overeat protein because it’s incredibly satiating.
 Most people struggle to eat enough protein, let alone more than we need!

 So, your body’s remaining dominant fuel sources are carbs and fats.
 While the body likes to keep some glucose in its bloodstream, having too much reduces the amount of fat it can use as fuel from either your diet or your body stores.